AUTOMATIC1111/stable-diffusion-webui/README.md

 # Stable Diffusion WebUI (Fixed for Maxwell GPUs - Windows Only)
 A web interface for Stable Diffusion, implemented using Gradio library.
+> ⚙️ This fork fixes CUDA compatibility issues on older **NVIDIA Maxwell GPUs** (GTX 900 series) for Windows users.
+> It ensures proper GPU acceleration with the correct CUDA 11.3-compatible PyTorch build.

 ![](screenshot.png)